Px-Factor/titanium-installreferrer/README.md

 	<action android:name="com.android.vending.INSTALL_REFERRER" />

-somewhere in it, its receiver.
+somewhere in it, delete its receiver.

 # USAGE
 In your application, where you need to retrieve the INSTALL_REFERRER, add the following: